 In the metaphorical engine room, the ‘Lady K’ is powered by the BE-92AV movement: a simple, hours-minutes-seconds configuration that get its value-add in the form of some hands-on tinkering by Bremont.
 These movements undergo regulation at the brand’s vertically integrated factory at Henley-on-Thames and must pass a chronometer certification satisfying the requirements of the ISO 3159 test — administered by the International Organisation for Standardization.
 Originally introduced with Bremont’s ‘Ministry of Defence’ collection, it’s little wonder that these movements are, speaking aesthetically, absolutely no-frills.
 A large, full-sized rotor runs the breadth of the caseback, beneath which you’ll still find a couple of pleasantly surprising (albeit machine-made) flourishes.

-The Bremont Solo ‘Lady K’ is now available in white or Tahitian mother of pearl.
+The Bremont Solo ‘Lady K’ is now available in white or Tahitian mother of pearl, both priced at HK$53,750.
 To learn more, visit Bremont online.

 This story first appeared in Prestige Hong Kong.